Next Level Fermentation

 Join our expert Rachel de Thample for hands-on day where you’ll take your fermenting skills to the next level.

-If you’ve already mastered kimchi and kraut or have attended our Ferment the Seasons and are hungry for more fabulous ferments, Rachel de Thample’s Next Level Fermentation Course is the ideal way to up your fermenting repertoire.
+If you’ve already mastered kimchi and kraut, attended our Ferment the Seasons and have dabbled with making fermented foods, Rachel de Thample’s Next Level Fermentation Course is the ideal way to up your repertoire of creating delicious gut-friendly foods.

 On this more advanced course, you’ll learn how to transform British-grown pulses into homemade miso, local honey into mead, apple scraps into apple cider vinegar, cream into cultured butter and nuts into a healthy vegan-friendly cheese.

 This is a hands-on day, which means you’ll go home laden with jars full of things you’ve made throughout the day and lunch on the day will feature further tasters of fermented fun.
-Beyond the making, you’ll also learn more about how beneficial bacteria in these ferments can not only transform your health.
+Beyond the making, you’ll also learn more about how beneficial bacteria in these ferments can not only transform your health but can transform your meals into unforgettable delights.

 • Learn the science of fermentation as well as the health benefits

-• Ferment local grains to make Russian blinis.
+• Ferment local grains to make delicious, easy-to-digest gluten-free sourdough breads

-• Create a vegan cheese using fermented nuts.
+• Create a vegan cheese using fermented nuts and learn how to make dairy kefir

 • Delicious two course lunch featuring ingredients grown in the River Cottage Kitchen Garden